joelvaneenwyk/auto-hotkey/README.md

 `AutoHotkeyx.vcxproj` includes the following Platforms:

-- **Win32**: for Windows 32-bit.
+- `Win32`: for 32-bit Windows.
-- **x64**: for Windows x64.
+- `x64`: for 64-bit Windows.

-AutoHotkey supports Windows XP with or without service packs and Windows 2000 via an asm patch (win2kcompat.asm).
+AutoHotkey supports Windows XP with or without service packs and Windows 2000 via an asm patch (`win2kcompat.asm`).
 Support may be removed if maintaining it becomes non-trivial.
 Older versions are not supported.